gilmirmo/quest-log-todo/README.md

 # quest-log-todo
-a todo list inspired by the witcher 3's nested quests in the quest-log
+a todo list inspired by the witcher 3's nested quests. the goal is to gamify life and compartalize sub-goals, while minimizing the time spent in the program.